Crosslingual Generalization through Multitask Finetuning

 \section{Task generalization breakdown}

-In Figure \ref{fig:taskgeneng}, we compare performance on English held-out tasks.
-We find that \textbf{(a)} finetuning on xP3 outperforms P3 \textbf{(b)} multilingual mT0 is stronger than monolingual T0 on English.
-We conjecture that both improvements come from xP3 having more prompts and datasets than P3 \cite{chung2022scaling}.
+In Figure~\ref{fig:taskgeneng}, we compare performance on English held-out tasks.
+We find that \textbf{(a)} finetuning on xP3 outperforms P3 \textbf{(b)} multilingual mT0 is better than monolingual T0 on \emph{English tasks}.
+We think both improvements come from xP3 having more prompts and datasets than P3 \cite{chung2022scaling}.

 In Figure \ref{fig:taskgenlang}, we visualize task generalization to multilingual datasets.
 The same data is aggregated in Figure \ref{fig:taskgen}.
 Performance by prompt varies substantially highlighting that prompt engineering may still be necessary after MTF.
 We also find that mT0 consistently outperforms BLOOMZ on Swahili (SW), possibly due to it being a larger part of its pretraining corpus (see Figure \ref{fig:xp3langs} and \S\ref{sec:corpus}).